syntatis/codex-companion/README.md

 > [!CAUTION]
 > This project is still in development and currently tagged as `v0.*`, which means it's not stable yet and may include breaking changes between versions.
 I keep working toward a stable release, but until then, things may change as we improve the project.
 Thanks for your interest and feel free to explore, test, or contribute!

-A set of tools, commands, and scripts, designed to accompany projects built with [Codex](https://github.com/syntatis/codex):
+A set of tools, commands, and scripts to enhance the WordPress® extension development experience.

 ## Projects